-As a Federation of Catholic Schools, the foundation of PSHE is based on our motto, “Christ at the Centre”.
+As a Catholic school, the foundation of PSHE is based on our motto, “Christ at the Centre”.
 We believe as a School community, that Christ is at the centre of our lives and all that we do.
 According to John 10:10, Jesus said, I have come so you might have life”.
 It is our hope that through PSHE we can develop the qualities and attributes needed to bring about the life that Jesus promised to all our students.

 The key 3 areas covered throughout the PSHE programme are: